 Hold the judgments and allow your true self space to simply be.
 Remind yourself that you are worthy of love and respect and be the first to give yourself that.

 What’s Next?
-Protect yourself from any narcissist you might meet in your life by learning how you can spot one early on and protect yourself from their abuse 13 Traits to Help You Spot a Narcissist Early On — and How You Can Defend Yourself Against One
+Protect yourself from any narcissist you might meet in your life by learning how you can spot one early on and protect yourself from their abuse 13 Traits of a Narcissist — and How to Deal With a Narcissist?

 - Portions of this article were adapted from the book How To Kill A Narcissist, © 2016 by J. H. Simon.
 All rights reserved.